UMM-CSci-3601-S17/digital-display-garden-iteration-4-dorfner-v2/Documentation/Https.md

 ## Re-configuring NGINX

-Now, modify your config file to look like the following and the restart NGINX again.
+Now, replace the contents of your config file with the following and then restart NGINX again.

 ```